apache/drill/_docs/sql-reference/sql-commands/054-drop-function-using-jar.md

 ---
 title: "DROP FUNCTION USING JAR"
-date: 2016-08-04 00:23:10 UTC
+date: 2016-11-22 00:38:21 UTC
 parent: "SQL Commands"
 ---

 The DROP FUNCTION USING JAR command unregisters a UDF.
 As of Drill 1.9, you can use this command to unregister a UDF based on the JAR file name.
-See Dynamic UDFs for more information.
+See [Dynamic UDFs]({{site.baseurl}}/docs/dynamic-udfs/) for more information.

 ## Syntax